Joe Mixon Player Prop Bets for NFL Week 9 | Cincinnati vs. Cleveland 11/7/2021

 - In last week's matchup with the Jets, Mixon ran for 33 yards on 14 carries while scoring one touchdown on the ground.

-- He put up 58 yards on four receptions and caught one touchdown pass.

-- During his last three games, Mixon has taken 44 carries for 186 yards (62.0 per game) and two touchdowns.
+- In his last three games, Mixon has collected 186 rushing yards (62.0 per game) on 44 attempts with two touchdowns.

-- He's also caught nine passes for 117 yards (39.0 per game) and two touchdowns.

 Mixon's Cincinnati Teammates